The world's first AF anamorphic lens | Shop now >

 3. Vignetting and Light Falloff

-5. Neglecting Lens Quality
+5. Neglecting lens quality

 Cheap wide-angle lenses are produced with compromises, resulting in blurry images, poor contrast, and chromatic aberration.
-Modern optical design of internal elements and the quality of materials used significantly influence wide-angle photos.
+Modern optical design of the internal elements and the quality of the materials used significantly influence wide-angle photos.
 Therefore, always invest in high-quality lenses and maintain them carefully.

 Summary: